HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

 ### 1.1.
 GAUDI

 GAUDI application framework provides 'blocks' of software that can interact with each other.
 Those 'blocks' (GAUDI components) are: tools, algorithms and services.
 Each of them has its own interface that defines the basic functionality.
-User may specify which 'blocks' (and how) should be created in a job configuration file (written in python).
+User may specify which 'blocks' (and how) should be created in a job configuration file written in python.
 Basic usage of GAUDI application can be limited to only editing that job configuration file.

 #### Properties